-12 Best Parental Control Apps for Your Kids’ Tech Use
+12+ Best Parental Control Apps for iPhone and Android

 Gone are the days when mobile phones were an exclusive item for adults.
 Kids now own and spend a lot of time on tablets and iPhones.
 With Internet accessibility becoming easier as the days go by, that means there is more to worry about your kids’ activities both online and offline on their mobile devices.

 That’s where a parental control app comes in handy.
 It can keep an eye on your offspring, both online and offline, and is essential if you want to find out what your kids are doing on the Internet.

 However, these apps can’t do everything for you.
 They will work best if they’re a part of a comprehensive approach to having your kids behave responsibility online.
 This means you need to talk to your kids about what they should and should not do online, explain how you expect them to act, and make clear that you’ll be monitoring their mobile devices.

 By having an open line of communication with your children to help foster and encourage good online habits, you can give them real tools that keep them safe for a lifetime.

 So, ready to protect your kids while they’re online?
 Let’s dive in and learn about 12 best parental control apps right below!

 Table of contents